labsquare/cutevariant/docs/docs/plugins/selections.md

-Selections in cutevariant is used to create new source tables for your requests (the FROM part in a VQL statement).
+Selections in cutevariant are used to create new source tables for your requests (the FROM part in a VQL statement).

-There are three main ways to create a selection, they are lsited below.
+There are three main ways to create a selection, they are listed below.

 ## Create source from current selection

 In the variant view, you can see the results of your query.
-If you've just applied a filter that took some time to compute, there is a way to save all the variants that just passed the test, so you won't have to wait again.
+If you've just ran a query that took some time to compute, there is a way to save all the variants that got selected, so you won't have to wait again.

-To save a selection, just click the '' button in the source editor.
+To save a selection, just click the 'new source' button in the source editor (image below).

 ## Create source from intersection with a BED file